 I remember summer afternoons when we take turns using a sickle tied to a long bamboo pole to cut off the fruits from the branch.
 I'd rather do that than climb the tree!
 Sometimes though one of our adventurous friends will just climb up the tree and pick the fruits and then throw it down to us.
 The one who catches the most mangoes with bear hands win.
 I was never a good catcher so I often ended up just getting the mangoes that landed on the ground!
 Oh how much fun we had during those summer days.
 After that we'll go to the beach and swim!

 Can anything be better than a fruity Mango Smoothie or Shake made from super-ripe, tender yellow Mangoes?
 If you are a Mango lover, then you'd probably say no. But, yes, there is - a GREEN MANGO SMOOTHIE?
-This week Williams and Sonoma is having a WEIRD, WILD and CRAZY SMOOTHIES WEEK so to celebrate this theme, I am featuring my ultimate favorite tropical smoothie - GREEN MANGO SMOOTHIE!
+This week Williams-Sonoma is having a "Not your Typical Smoothie" theme.
+To celebrate the event, I am featuring my ultimate favorite tropical smoothie - GREEN MANGO SMOOTHIE!

 I know it seems weird to use mangoes that are still green and not fully ripe - still kind of tart and tangy.
 But that is the secret to this truly refreshing and flavorful smoothie.
 I used mangoes that aren't quite ripe yet - quite greenish and blend this with just a little honey or sugar, ice and milk!
 Green mangos and milk may seem quite an odd combination but they are actually perfect together as the tartness of the mango contrast with the milk's creamy flavor while the sweetener cuts on the tanginess of the fruit.
 It is a delectably sweet and creamy smoothie with a hint of tang!
 And for me, that is my kind of smoothie!